 We take no position on the age of the Earth, except to point out that its claimed age of 4.6 billion years old rests on the assumption that rates of radioactive decay have always been constant.
 That is a fundamental tenet that science is currently unprepared to question.
 In our opinion, the primary evidence (some of which we discuss) indicates much shorter timescales.

-The research that has gone into developing the new approach has benefited from the financial support of Noah’s Ark Zoo Farm.
+The research that has gone into developing the new approach has benefited from the financial support of Anthony Bush, owner of Noah’s Ark Zoo Farm.
 The zoo also pays for the website’s running costs.
 Located just south of Bristol, UK, it has won awards for ‘green tourism’ and its education offering to schools, and is recognised as a world-leader in the keeping of elephants.
 The relationship with the author of the material published here (who, amongst other qualifications, has a PhD in geology) is at arm’s length.
 Often enough the research has led to outcomes that were both surprising and difficult at first to accommodate (concerning timescales and the magnitude of biological transformations over time), but there remains a commitment to go wherever the truth leads.

 Noah’s Ark Zoo Farm seeks to promote the ideas pioneered here to a wider public, through its own website and through its many displays.
 That wider public includes the academic world, which needs to face up to the challenges presented.
 We endeavour to be truthful, accurate and conversant with the scientific ‘state of the art’, so please write to us if in places we appear to have failed.